My experience in the charming town of Sibiu, Romania.

 Popular tourist cities are so well-known that however stunning they may be, some of the magic is lost when you already know what to expect.

-Finally seeing a famous landmark that you’ve seen countless times in photographs does not have the same heart-stopping thrill that discovering something new does.
+Finally seeing a famous landmark that you’ve seen countless times in photographs does not have the same heart-stopping thrill as discovering something new.

 It’s those unexpected encounters with the unknown that truly make me love traveling.

 Read next: 20 Non Touristy Places To Visit In Europe

 Why I Fell In Love With Sibiu, Romania

 I experienced this unexpected love when I visited the small city of Sibiu, Romania.

 I had come to Romania to explore Transylvania and visit some famous castles.
 But I didn’t do much research beforehand.

 So I was pleasantly surprised to find myself completely infatuated with the modest charm and captivating architecture of Sibiu.

 Winter is the off-season for visiting Romania.
 So when I arrived in February the towns were almost silent from the lack of tourists and the hibernation of locals.

 But this actually gave me a more intimate experience with the welcoming city streets.